Your IP is 38.107.191.104 IP United States, You should hide your IP address

-Press then Next and install OpenVPN to C:\Program Files\OpenVPN.
+Press then install.
 If the following window is shown select Install this driver software anyway.

 Go to the desktop OpenVPN icon and right-click on it.